An Eczema Diet Can Help Curb Flare-Ups

 The Role of Various Foods in Fighting or Promoting Inflammation

 Likewise, too much omega-6 promotes inflammation.
 Omega-3s, on the other hand, fight inflammation.
 How much omega-6 is too much?
 You ideally want your ratio of omega-6s to omega-3s to be 6:1.
 Anything more than this promotes inflammation.
-Unfortunately, the ratio of omega-6s to omega-3s of North Americans tends to be higher.
+Unfortunately, the ratio of omega-6s to omega-3s in North Americans tends to be higher.
 This places our bodies in states of chronic inflammation.

 What foods contain omega-6 and what foods contain omega-3?
 Omega-6s are found in vegetable oils such as canola, corn, sunflower, soybean, and safflower oil.
 Omega-3s are found in oily fishes such as salmon, mackerel, herring, sardines, and tuna.
 Omega 3s are also found in flaxseeds, walnuts, and butternuts.